infinum/eightshift-frontend-libs/scripts/components/color-palette-custom/docs/readme.md

 />
 ```

-### Example #2 - Override colors using some of the editor-color-pallete colors
+### Example #2 - Override colors using some of the editor-color-palette colors
 ```jsx
 import { getPalleteColors } from '@eightshift/frontend-libs/scripts/editor';